paulmaxgithub/PB_TEST_TASK/README.md

 * ❓ The Feature you are currently working on is the first out of many.
 Multiple Teams will add more features in the near future (overall Team size is about 8 Developers and growing).
 The following list of Features (which are not part of this coding challenge) will give you an idea of what's planned for the upcoming releases.

 	1. "Feed"-Feature: Displays different, user-targeted content (displayed via webviews, images, ads etc.). **Note:** It is also planned to display the sum of all Transactions from the "Transaction"-Feature.
-	2. "Online Shopping"-Feature: Lists PAYBACK Partners and gives the possibility to jump to their App/Website.
+	2. "Online Shopping"-Feature: Lists App's Partners and gives the possibility to jump to their App/Website.
 	3. "Settings"-Feature: Gives the possibility to adjust general Settings.

 ## A Environment